mariokonrad/marnav/README.md

 GOALS
 -----

-There are already implementaions for reading and writing NMEA-0183.
+There are already implementaions for reading and writing NMEA-0183 or AIS.
 The goal of this library is
 - to have an implementation in modern C++
 - easy to use API